-- Your name and address (phone number is requested but optional in case we have questions)
+- Your name and address (phone number and email is requested but optional in case we have questions)

 - Your child's name and age -Children must be of compulsory attendance age before you can request a religious exemption.
 This means they must be at least five years of age by September 30 of the current school year.